serverless/serverless/docs/deprecations.md

 Deprecation code: `LAMBDA_HASHING_VERSION_PROPERTY`

-Lambda version hashes were improved with a better algorithm (that fixed determinism issues), which is used by default, starting with v3.0.0.
+Lambda version hashes were improved with a better algorithm (that fixed determinism issues).
+It is used by default starting with v3.0.0.

-If you previously opted-in to use new algorithm by setting `provider.lambdaHashingVersion` to `20201221`, you can safely remove that property from your configuration to silence the deprecation.
+If you previously opted-in to use new algorithm by setting `provider.lambdaHashingVersion: 20201221`, you can safely remove that property from your configuration in v3.

-The old `20200924` algorithm is deprecated and it is recommended to migrate to the new version.
-In order to do that, you can follow the guide in [Functions Docs](./providers/aws/guide/functions.md#lambda-hashing-algorithm-migration).
+To get more details, read [the v3 upgrade guide](./guides/upgrading-v3.md#lambda-hashing-algorithm).

 <a name="AwS_EVENT_BRIDGE_CUSTOM_RESOURCE_LEGACY_OPT_IN"><div>&nbsp;</div></a>